Ishan998/Python-Crud_Auth_API/README.md

 Windows 11, Visual Studio Code, Mysql Workbench ,Git

 # Description:
 This an REST API Performing C.R.U.D (CREATE,READ,UPDATE,DELETE) operations also Autheticating a User using its 'Username' and 'Password'.
-Where it stores Data using Mysql Server ,It is designed to recieve request and get the response in JSON format as shown in the Screen screenshots.
+Where it stores Data using Mysql Server ,It is designed to recieve request and get the response in JSON format as shown in the Screen screenshots using PORT : 1020.
+Note:- This the Application is for Demo Purpose only
 API as different URLs for operations like :-
 1) User Create (url:  http://127.0.0.1:1020/usercerate ,METHOD ="POST")
 2) User Update  (url:  http://127.0.0.1:1020/userupdate ,METHOD ="UPDATE")